Download a PDF of our Constitution and Bylaws here: PBA Bylaws as approved on October 16, 2025

 2. Propose the annual budget to the Executive Board.

-3. Recruit, hire, and terminate support staff; recommend the hiring or termination of
+3. Recruit, hire, and terminate support staff; recommend the hiring or termination of ministerial employees to the Executive Board; evaluate employee performance on a systematic basis; and recommend personnel policies to the Executive Board.

 Section 3.
 The Nominating Process.